Human overpopulation: Overview

+Regional and worldwide populations after 1950.
+Projected population to 2100 is based on the UN's medium population scenario.

-Modern proponents of the concept have suggested that overpopulation, population growth and overconsumption are interdependent and collectively are the primary drivers of human-caused environmental problems such as climate change According to the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (2022), both GDP per capita and population growth remained the strongest drivers of CO₂ emissions from fossil fuel combustion during 2010–2019; population growth increased emissions by about 1.2% per year and GDP per capita by about 2.3% per year.
+Modern proponents of the concept have suggested that overpopulation, population growth and overconsumption are interdependent and collectively are the primary drivers of human-caused environmental problems such as climate change.
+According to the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (2022), both GDP per capita and population growth remained the strongest drivers of CO₂ emissions from fossil fuel combustion during 2010–2019; population growth increased emissions by about 1.2% per year, GDP per capita by about 2.3% per year, as well as biodiversity loss.

-and biodiversity loss.
 Many scientists have expressed concern about population growth, and argue that creating sustainable societies will require decreasing the current global population.
 Advocates have suggested implementation of population planning strategies to reach a proposed sustainable population.

+Population growth is often depicted with population pyramids.
+Parts of the pyramid are separated vertically from female to male.
+The pyramid is split horizontally based on age groups: Prereproductive (0-14), reproductive (15-44), and post reproductive (45+).

 Overpopulation hypotheses are controversial, with many demographers and environmentalists disputing the core premise that the world cannot sustain the current trajectory of human population.
 Additionally, many economists and historians have noted that sustained shortages and famines have historically been caused by war, price controls, political instability, and repressive political regimes (often employing central planning) rather than overpopulation.
 They also note that population growth has historically led to greater technological development and the advancement of scientific knowledge.
 This has enabled the engineering of substitute goods and technology that better conserve and more efficiently use natural resources, increase agricultural output with less land and water, and address human impacts on the environment.
 These advancements result from increasing numbers of scientists, engineers, and inventors across generations, alongside increasing and continuous revision of scientific thinking.
 Instead, social scientists argue that disputes between themselves and biologists about human overpopulation are over the appropriateness of definitions being used (and often devolve into social scientists and biologists simply talking past each other).